seqan/seqan3/doc/tutorial/alphabet/index.md

 For the use cases just described we offer pre-defined composites (seqan3::qualified, seqan3::structured_rna, seqan3::structured_aa).
 See our API documentation for a detailed description of each.

+### Phred Score

+The Phred quality score is the quality alphabet for nucleotides.
+It is generated automatically during DNA sequencing.
+A Phred quality score is assigned to each nucleotide base call and in the FASTQ format encoded as ASCII characters alongside the read sequences.

+Therefore, it stands to reason to combine both alphabets into a new data structure.
+In SeqAn, this can be done with seqan3::qualified.
+It represents the cross product between a nucleotide and a quality alphabet and is the go-to choice when compression is of interest.

+The following combinations still fit into a single byte (which can hold up-to 256 different values):
+ - `seqan3::qualified<seqan3::dna4, seqan3::phred42>` (alphabet size: 4 x 42 = 168)
+ - `seqan3::qualified<seqan3::dna4, seqan3::phred63>` (alphabet size: 4 x 63 = 252)
+ - `seqan3::qualified<seqan3::dna5, seqan3::phred42>` (alphabet size: 4 x 42 = 210)

+Using seqan3::qualified can half the storage usage compared to storing qualities and nucleotides separately.

+While we use DNA alphabets in this example, the same properties hold true for RNA alphabets.

+\snippet alphabet_main.cpp phred

 ## Gap alphabet

 The seqan3::gap alphabet is the smallest alphabet in SeqAn, consisting only of the gap character.